CREDVAULTLIMITED/Sunny/TECHNICAL_OVERVIEW.md

 Sunny employs a polyglot microservices architecture, using the most appropriate technology for each component:

+### Data Architecture

+#### Dual Database Strategy

+The system employs a strategic dual-database approach:

+1. **PostgreSQL (Primary Transactional Database)**
+   - Handles all financial transactions and critical business operations
+   - ACID-compliant for data integrity
+   - Used for:
+     - Payment transactions
+     - User accounts and authentication
+     - Merchant profiles
+     - Settlement records
+     - Audit logs

+2. **MongoDB (Operational and Analytics Database)**
+   - Handles flexible schema data and high-velocity operations
+   - Used for:
+     - Session management
+     - Real-time analytics
+     - Event logging
+     - Customer behavior tracking
+     - Feature flags and configurations
+     - Cache invalidation records

+#### Database Selection Criteria
+- Use PostgreSQL when:
+  - Data requires ACID compliance
+  - Schema is well-defined and stable
+  - Complex joins are needed
+  - Financial transactions are involved

+- Use MongoDB when:
+  - Schema flexibility is required
+  - High read/write throughput is needed
+  - Data structure is document-oriented
+  - Real-time analytics are being performed

 ### Core Components

 1. **Core Processing Engine (Rust)**